balfieri/study/README.md

 Each question in the file can be associated with one or more categories in {} separated by commas.
 In aviation.txt, the most important questions are also part of the "critical" category.
 Otherwise, categories include: reg, sys, perf, pilot, sop, weather, charts, etc. The program will prompt for the category you want to test.

+Answers in the file will be split by semicolons onto separate lines (the answer must be all on one line in the file, so this allows a more pleasant output).

 There are a few text files provided for various topics of my interest.
 Feel free to use them or add your own:

     italian.txt